CitizenLabDotCo/citizenlab/docs/README.md

 ## Next release

+/

+## 2020-11-25

 ### Fixed
 - Sections with extra padding or funky widths in Admin were returned to normal
+- Added missing copy from previous release
+- Copy improvements in French

 ### Changed
 - Proposal descriptions now require 30 characters instead of the previous 500